o3de/o3de-extras/Gems/ROS2/README.md

 ## Example project

-You can test O3DE ROS2 Gem with the [Robot Vacuum](https://github.com/o3de/RobotVacuumSample) project.
-It will allow you to run robot navigation.
+You can test the O3DE ROS2 Gem with the [Robot Vacuum](https://github.com/o3de/RobotVacuumSample) project.
+It will allow you to run a robot navigation simulation.
 All necessary assets are included.

 ## Installation